cathyliao123/cathyliao123.github.io/index.md

 ### What are GANs?

+Generative Adversarial Networks (GAN) is a deep learning model and one of the most promising methods for unsupervised learning on complex distributions in recent years.
+The model produces a fairly good output through (at least) two modules in the framework: Generative Model and Discriminative Model.

+The generative model can be thought of as analogous to a team of counterfeiters, trying to produce fake currency and use it without detection, while the discriminative model is analogous to the police, trying to detect the counterfeit currency.
+Competition in this game drives both teams to improve their methods until the counterfeits are indistiguishable from the genuine articles.

 ### Intro to VAEs
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for